Metal Gear Solid (1998 video game): Sales

+Legacy

 Metal Gear Solid is credited with popularizing the stealth game genre.
 The idea of the player being unarmed and having to avoid being seen by enemies rather than fight them has been used in many games since.
 It is also sometimes acclaimed as being a film as much as a game due to the lengthy cutscenes and complicated storyline.
 IGN called it "the founder of the stealth genre."

 The game is often considered one of the best games for the PlayStation and was featured in best video games lists by Computer and Video Games in 2000, by Electronic Gaming Monthly and Game Informer in 2001, by Retro Gamer in 2004, by GameFAQs and GamePro in 2005, and by Famitsu.
 Hyper magazine in 2001 called it "Probably the single best game on the PlayStation."

 In 2002, IGN ranked it as the best PlayStation game ever, stating that just the demo for the game had "more gameplay [in it] than in most finished titles."
 IGN also gave it the "Best Ending" and "Best Villain" awards.
 In 2005, in placing it 19th on their list of "Top 100 Games", they said that it was "a game that truly felt like a movie."
 Guinness World Records awarded Metal Gear Solid with a record for the "Most Innovative Use of a Video Game Controller" for the boss fight with Psycho Mantis in the Guinness World Records Gamer's Edition 2008 edition.
 In 2010, PC Magazine ranked it as seventh in the list of most influential video games of all time, citing its influence on "such stealthy titles as Assassin's Creed and Splinter Cell."
 In 2012, Time named it one of the 100 greatest video games of all time and G4tv ranked it as the 45th top video game of all time.

 According to 1UP.com, Metal Gear Solids cinematic style continues to influence modern action games such as Call of Duty.
 Metal Gear Solid, along with its sequel, Metal Gear Solid 2, was featured in the Smithsonian American Art Museum's exhibition The Art of Video Games in 2012.
 During August 2015, Eurogamer reanalyzed the game's technical and overall impact and claimed that Metal Gear Solid had been nothing less than "the first modern video game."
 In September 2015, Metal Gear Solid was voted the best original PlayStation game of all time by PlayStation.Blog's users.
+In May 2023, GQ listed Metal Gear Solid as the seventh best video game of all time according to a team of video game journalists across the industry.